lakshmivisalij/Searching/README.md

 # Searching
-The problem of searching for an element in arrays and lists Language used Python 3
+The problem of searching for an element in arrays and lists.\n Language used Python 3